 Lectures and seminars are held by renowned industry experts.
 This guarantees that students are always well-informed about the current state of the art, while at the same time presented with the opportunity to establish contacts to the industry while still studying.

 An essential part of our program focuses on practical experience.
 As production managers and creative producers, our students along with their fellow students at the Screenwriting, Image Composition/Cinematography, Directing, Cinematic Experimentation, Animation, Interactive Media, Montage/Editing, the Film Music and Sound Design departments are responsible for their own films of different formats and genres (fiction film, advertising film, education and science film, series formats, documentary film, animation and digital image composition).

 The Production program at the Filmakademie Baden-Wuerttemberg currently offers students in their third of fourth academic years (following a two-year period of basic studies) a specialization in the fields of Creative Producing, International Producing, or Series Producing.

-With the start of the academic year 2010/11, the Filmakademie broadened its curriculum to include specializations in the fields of Animation/Effects Producing, Cross Media/Games Producting and Advertising Film Producing.
-In order to specialize in one of these fields, students have to complete two years of basic studies in the Production study course before transferring to the corresponding department of Animation, Interactive Media or Advertising Film within the Film and Media study course for two more years of project studies.
+With the start of the academic year 2010/11, the Filmakademie broadened its curriculum to include specializations in the fields of Animation/Effects Producing, Transmedia/Games Producting and Advertising Film Producing.
+In order to specialize in one of these fields, students have to complete two years of basic studies in the Production study course, where they officially remain during the following two years of project studies.
+Teaching and mentoring, however, are then provided by the corresponding department of Animation, Interactive Media or Advertising Film.

 Students with a Bachelor’s degree or pre-diploma of another film school or art college, an equivalent degree or several years of working experience in the media industry may enter directly into the two-year project program.